kota7/striprtf/README.md

 Usage
 -----

-The package exports two functions:
+The package exports two main functions:

--   `read_rtf` takes a file path to a Rich Text Format (RTF) file and extracts plain text out of it.
+-   `read_rtf` takes a path to a Rich Text Format (RTF) file and extracts plain text out of it.
--   `strip_rtf` does the same by with string input instead of file path.
+-   `strip_rtf` does the same with string input instead of file path.

 ``` r
 library(striprtf)